rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - size is an integer number of octets. optional.
 - description is a text string. optional.
 - filename is a text string. optional.

+ExternalPart has several fields for the decryption and integrity of the referenced content.
+These can be omitted once the content has been downloaded, decrypted, verified, and included in the VCON attachments array.

 These encryption/validation related fields can be omitted once the content is available locally as an attachment.
 All of them are base64url encoded strings.
 Otherwise they are mandatory if present in the MIMI content.